 What Are Benign Breast Conditions?

 Most breast conditions are benign (noncancerous), causing no serious harm to you.
 But all women are at some risk for breast cancer.
 Your risk increases as you grow older.
-So if you notice any breast changes that aren’t normal for you, see your health care provider.
+So if you notice any breast changes that aren’t normal for you, see your healthcare provider.
 This helps to make sure that you receive proper treatment if there is a problem.